 The Industrial Revolution in turn ushered in chemical, biochemical, and biological revolutions.
-Since those early mechanical breakthroughs, cotton producers have been helped to increase their yields by using fertilizers and insect-control treatments (new bio- and genetic engineering measures have added to this armory).
+These breakthroughs helped cotton growers increase cotton yields.
+Growers started using fertilizers and insect-control treatments (new bio- and genetic engineering measures have added to this armory).
 Selective breeding has produced new plant strains—some even enable naturally-colored cottons to be grown to order.
-And a major advance, some 70 years ago, was the recognition of the plant's critical need for an essential micronutrient—boron—without which the crop cannot prosper.
+And a major advance, some 70 years ago, was the recognition of the importance of boron in cotton.
+Boron is an essential micronutrient, without which the crop cannot prosper.

 Cotton's history as an economic force, of course, goes back much further than its cultivation in the U.S. Prehistoric remnants of cotton yarn and fabric have been found in Pakistan, New Mexico, and Arizona, and there is evidence that the dyeing of cotton fabric was practiced even then.

 When Christopher Columbus landed in the New World, he found the West Indian natives wearing cotton clothes, and it is known that it was also indigenous in the southwestern U.S., Mexico, and Peru.
 Even in Columbus’s day, it was an important trade commodity.
 Cotton cultivation in the Cotton Belt began with plantings in Florida by the Spanish in the mid-1500s.
 These were not very successful, probably because of poorly-drained land and torrential autumn rains, but further north and west the conditions were much better.
 Cotton cultivation was to start, in earnest, two centuries later.

 Battling boron deficient soils with the right micronutrients for cotton